 How territorial tax systems work: source-based logic

-These countries don’t care where your clients live or whether you hold their citizenship.
-They care about the source of the money.
-Earn it locally and they tax it; earn it abroad and their system makes no claim.
-The eligibility and exact rates differ by country and change over time — treat every figure here as a starting point to verify, not a settled promise.
+Where a country is genuinely territorial — Panama and Georgia, on the list above — it doesn’t care where your clients live or whether you hold its citizenship.
+It cares about the source of the money.
+Earn it locally and it taxes you; earn it abroad and its system makes no claim.
+But notice how short that list is once you check each one, and how much of the difference comes down to timing: Malaysia’s treatment is a conditional statutory exemption with an expiry date rather than a structural principle, and Portugal’s headline regime shut to newcomers years ago.
+Eligibility, exact rates and the regimes themselves differ by country and change often — treat every figure here as a starting point to verify against the tax authority itself, not a settled promise.

 The 183-day rule: how tax residency is actually determined

-Most countries determine tax residency by physical presence, and the common threshold is 183 days — more than half the year — in a single jurisdiction.
-Stay under it and you generally don’t become a tax resident there, though some countries layer on additional tests (a permanent home, centre of vital interests, citizenship-based rules), so the day count alone isn’t always the whole picture.
+Most countries determine tax residency partly by physical presence, and the most common threshold is 183 days — more than half the year — in a single jurisdiction.
+Stay under it and you often don’t become a tax resident there.
+But treating “183” as a universal law is the mistake that produces expensive surprises, because the number and the test are both jurisdiction-specific:

 Documentation is the part people skip and regret.
 Track your location with timestamped evidence — airline tickets, visa stamps, accommodation bookings.
 Tax authorities can and do audit residency claims, and your records are the proof that keeps avoidance from looking like evasion.